 It’s the first idea that comes to mind.
-Whether you’re running a service or online store, nowadays almost every business has a corporate blog as an additional source of traffic and another tool for promotion.
+Whether you’re running a service or an online store, nowadays almost every business has a corporate blog as an additional source of traffic and another tool for promotion.

 An article should always answer a question / solve a problem.
 And after reading this post all the way to this moment, you should have collected a vast list of questions asked by real people.
-Thus, you can grab the interesting ones to your content plan and turn them into valuable blog posts.
+Thus, you can grab the interesting ones for your content plan and turn them into valuable blog posts.

 See, each of them deserves a separate post, and you know for sure that there are a lot of people that want to get the answer.